 - whether external reporting is consistent with Committee members’ information and knowledge and is adequate for shareholder needs; and

 - procedures for the selection and appointment of the external auditor and for the rotation of external audit partners;

 - recommendations for the appointment or removal of an auditor;

-- any determination by the Committee relating to the independence of the external auditor and whether the Committee is satisfied that independence of this function has been maintained having regard to the provision of non-audit services;
+- any determination by the Committee relating to the performance and independence of the external auditor and whether the Committee is satisfied that independence of this function has been maintained having regard to the provision of non-audit services;

 - assessment of the performance and objectivity of the internal audit function;